AdamBoley/Project-Beergate/README.md

 When this page was validated, 10 errors were returned.
 Closer examination of the results reveals that these errors are all due to the formatting of the injected form, which I can do little to resolve.

-Validation by URL input returned no errors, however.

 ##### Form submitted

 When validating this page, I submitted a beer review using the form.
 I expected the success message to be displayed, but I actually got the 500 server error page.
 Submitting the same beer review via the local version with debug on revealed the issue - I had purposely left the `hops` field empty, as it is optional.
 However, the post method in AddReview uses the `title()` method on the `hops` field.
 Since the field is empty, the `title()` method fails.
 At time of writing, I could not find a way of checking to see if the `hops` field has a value, and if so, apply the `title()` method.
 This will go into the Future Work section to be tackled at a later date.
 For the moment, the code to apply the `title()` method to the `hops` field has been removed.
 When this fix was applied, the the form was filled out and submitted.
 Once submitted, the confirmation message displayed as expected.
 Validation by page source code returned no errors.